mattermost/docs/source/deployment/cluster.rst

 Redundancy at anticipated scale
   Upon failure of one component, the remaining application servers, database servers, and load balancers must be sized and configured to carry the full load of the system.
 If this requirement is not met, an outage of one component can result in an overload of the remaining components, causing a complete system outage.

-Continuous single-server update sequence
+Update sequence for continuous operation
   You can apply most configuration changes and dot release security updates without interrupting service, provided that you update the system components in the correct sequence.
 See the `Upgrade Guide`_ for instructions on how to do this.

-Exception: Some updates require maintenance downtime Changes to configuration settings that require a server restart, and server version upgrades that involve a change to the database schema require a short period of downtime.
+  **Exception:** Changes to configuration settings that require a server restart, and server version upgrades that involve a change to the database schema require a short period of downtime.
 Downtime for a server restart is around 5 seconds, and for a database schema update, downtime can be up to 30 seconds.

 Deployment Guide
 ----------------